 I recommend checking this on a quarterly basis to make sure you’re growing.
 If not, you’ll need to revise your link building strategy.

 I recommend auditing your existing link profile at least bi-annually to make sure nothing low-quality has slipped in.
 That means you’ll need to manually analyze your link opportunities.

 In most cases, you can just analyze new links that have popped up on SEMRush.
 I’m a little obsessive and I monitor new link activity on a daily basis.
 That helps me stay on top of negative SEO attacks that may occur.
 I recommend you do the same.

 Anchor text is the easiest thing to over-optimize in an SEO campaign.
 Most people think using keyword-rich anchor text is the best way to drive SEO results.
 It isn’t.
 In fact, it’s the best way to leave huge footprints of link building.

 You can achieve great SEO results without having to use aggressive anchor text.
-I recommend using SEMRush to analyze your anchor text to make sure you’re on the right path.
+I recommend using SEMRush SEO plugin to analyze your anchor text to make sure you’re on the right path.

 You may have noticed that featured snippets appear on many Google search results.
 Landing in these featured snippets can produce huge organic search traffic gains.
 The cool part is that SEMRush allows you to find all of the featured snippet opportunities you need.

 The first step is to enter your domain:

 Click on SEMRush “Organic Research” > “Positions”: